celestiaorg/docs/developers/node-tutorial.md

 ## Setting up dependencies

-1. Update and upgrade your OS:
+1. Update and upgrade your OS if you are on Ubuntu:

 ::: code-group